Skip to main content

 Step 1: Write a YAML config

 Create train.yaml describing the workload.
-The minimal config requires an experiment name, an environment, a compute spec, and a command:
+The minimal config requires an experiment name, a compute spec, and a command.
+The command below runs without any local code, so you can submit your first run right away:

 YAML